Table of Contents

 - A breach in a phenomenon known as “immune privilege” (the security of hair follicles from the immune system) is believed to cause Alopecia Areata.

 - Research has revealed that genetics plays a significant role in this disorder.
-For example, close to 40% of Alopecia Areata patients are 30 years and below have at least a family member with the same condition (2).
+For example, close to 40% of Alopecia Areata patients are 30 years and below and have at least a family member with the same condition (2).

-- Patients with other autoimmune diseases like diabetes, rheumatoid arthritis, lupus, anemia, hay fever, and asthma: are believed to have a high risk of developing Alopecia Areata.
+- Patients with other autoimmune diseases like diabetes, rheumatoid arthritis, lupus, anemia, hay fever, and asthma are believed to have a high risk of developing Alopecia Areata.

 Alopecia Areata is not contagious.

-Also Read – Urine Therapy May Promote Hair Growth – Embrace The Benefits Of Your Own Golden Elixir!
+Also Read – Urine Therapy May Promote Hair Growth – Embrace The Benefits Of Your Golden Elixir!

 Symptoms of Alopecia Areata

 - The first and most pronounced symptom is the loss of hair in chimps.
-When Alopecia Areata sets in, oval patching of baldness, usually the size of a coin, would develop on the scalp.
+When Alopecia Areata sets in, an oval patching of baldness, usually the size of a coin, would develop on the scalp.

-Two extreme cases of Alopecia Areata known as Alopecia totalis and universalist are severe symptoms of which less than 10% of the latter’s patients recover.
+Two extreme cases of Alopecia Areata, known as Alopecia totalis and universalist, are severe symptoms of which less than 10% of the latter’s patients recover.

 Diagnosis of Alopecia Areata